sauc-abadal/LLMAlignment-NLF/README.md

 ### Training

-For training CTG-NLF for toxicity reduction with default hyperparameters,
+For training for toxicity reduction with default hyperparameters,
 ```
 python main.py
 ```